Quelle

 Technical Architecture · IP · Partners

 More specified than most funded startups.
-See the work.

 Technology stack